manumonti/passkeys-taco-poc/README.md

 This is a Next.js app that implements passkeys using [SimpleWebAuthn](https://github.com/GoogleChromeLabs/simple-webauthn) and [TACo](https://github.com/GoogleChromeLabs/taco).

-The objective of this POC is to show how to use passkeys for TACo encryptor authentication.
+The objective of this POC is to show how to use passkeys for TACo encryptor authentication:

 ## Usage